A Chorus of Women – Events

 Senior climate scientists said they were moved by our 2008 National Science Week presentation that began with our feeling that the world is crying out for action on climate change and hearing too little response from our leaders.

 The presentation included excerpts from The Gifts of the Furies, Glenda Cloughley's radical retelling of The Oresteian Trilogy by Aeschylus.
 Through beautiful original music this Western lawsong moves from the tragedy of climate change to reconciliation between city-based societies and earth.
-See the What's New page for more details.
+See the segment about The Gifts of the Furies on this page for more details.
 Click here to listen to an excerpt of the performance.

 The Chorus was joined by Janette Lindesay, Associate Professor of Climatology in the Fenner School of Environment and Society, ANU.